ajsnow/Shear/README.md

 `zip` takes two tensors and returns a lazily computed tensor of matched element pairs.
 (Which you can then `.map()` etc. to your heart's desire.)

-`outer()` computes the outer product of two tensors for a given transform (which is all combinations of one set of elements with the other).
+`outer()` pairs of each element of one tensor with every element of the other.
+Producing a tensor whose shape is the concationation of the argument's shapes.

 `inner()` computes the generalized inner product of two tensors (like the dot-product).